 On Feb.
 20, 2018, the state of Minnesota settled its lawsuit against the 3M Company in return for a settlement of $850 million.
 Minnesota’s attorney general sued 3M in 2010 alleging that the company’s production of chemicals known as PFCs had damaged drinking water and natural resources in the southeast Twin Cities metro area.
 After legal and other expenses are paid, about $720 million will be invested in drinking water and natural resource projects in the Twin Cities east metropolitan region.

-Next meeting of Citizen–Business Group on Aug.
-21, Government and 3M Work Group to meet Aug.
-22
+October meetings of Citizen–Business Group and Government and 3M Work Group

-A reminder that meetings of all 3M Settlement work groups are open to the public, and time will be reserved at the end of each meeting for questions from attendees.
+All 3M Settlement work group meetings are open to the public, and time will be reserved at the end of each meeting for questions from attendees.

 Well sampling in the east metro area